Kretek: Legal status in the United States

-In the United States, cigarettes were the subject of legal restrictions and political debate, including a proposed 2009 US Senate bill that would have prohibited cigarettes from having a "characterizing flavor" of certain ingredients other than tobacco and menthol.
+In the United States, cigarettes were the subject of legal restrictions and political debate, including a proposed 2009 U.S. Senate bill that would have prohibited cigarettes from having a "characterizing flavor" of certain ingredients other than tobacco and menthol.

 A study by the U.S. Centers for Disease Control found kreteks account for a relatively small percentage of underage smoking, and their use was declining among high school students.
-Critics of the bill argued that support of the bill by the large U.S. tobacco maker Philip Morris, which makes only conventional and menthol cigarettes, indicated that the bill was an attempt to protect the company from competition.
+Critics of the bill argued that support of the bill by Philip Morris USA, which makes only conventional and menthol cigarettes, indicated that the bill was an attempt to protect the company from competition.

 Some U.S. states, including Utah, New Mexico, and Maryland, passed laws that prohibit the sale of kreteks.

 On 14 March 2005, Philip Morris International announced the purchase of Indonesian tobacco company PT HM Sampoerna after acquiring a 40% stake in Sampoerna from a number of Sampoerna's principal shareholders.

 In 2009, the Family Smoking Prevention and Tobacco Control Act was introduced in the US Congress and signed into law by President Barack Obama, giving the FDA significantly more regulatory power over tobacco; one of the provisions in the law includes a ban on the use of flavors in tobacco, other than menthol.
 The ban includes kreteks.
-As of September 22, 2009, the clove cigarette was no longer legal to sell or distribute in the US, and cigarettes purchased overseas are subject to seizure by U.S. Customs.
+As of 22 September 2009, the clove cigarette was no longer legal to sell or distribute in the US, and cigarettes purchased overseas are subject to seizure by U.S. Customs.
 There is an exception to this rule when receiving cigarettes as gifts through the USPS and is only allowed if certain guidelines are followed.
 This rule does not allow for purchase of tobacco products overseas but allows the receipt of gifts from domestic individuals and international individuals.
 However, Kretek International Inc., importer of the Djarum brand, continued to offer the clove and tobacco products as little cigars, which have lower taxes (in some U.S. states) and looser restrictions than cigarettes.